 In a state of global uncertainty, many of us are having to work from home, and as a result, our fitness is taking a hit.
 However, this doesn’t have to be the case.
-There are many ways of maintaining, or even gaining fitness, whilst staying within the comfort of your home.
+Here at Trojan Fitness, we believe there are many ways of maintaining, or even gaining fitness, whilst staying within the comfort of your home.
 Just because the gym is shut, doesn’t mean you have to stop exercising.
 If anything, you’ll be more productive when working at home if you stay active.
 Both your physical and mental health will thank you.

 Establish a fitness routine